dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-Now we're checking to make sure we don't do anything illigal with our buffer or our position and running this code gives
+Now we're checking to make sure we don't do anything illegal with our buffer or our position and running this code gives
 us a nice way to walk across our board.

-We notice that we're "eating" the blocks on the board as we walk over them but that's ok for now.
+We notice that we're "eating" the blocks on the board as we walk over them but that's OK for now.

 ![A screen recording of the board with the player walking around randomly also over Blocks and StaticBlocks and erasing
 them as we leave their tile.](assets/moving.svg)

 This is it.
 We did it!
-The first part of this tutorial is done and we got a baord we can walk around on with a couple tiles hardcoded.
+The first part of this tutorial is done and we got a board we can walk around on with a couple tiles hardcoded.

 In the next part we will generate a terrain, implement pushing blocks around and look into adding beasts.